consciousY/fastfetch-in-built-ascii/README.md

 you are all good to go.

-NOTE: this is only for Cachy OS
+NOTE: this ascii is only for Cachy OS